The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives

 When summed over all individuals within all districts, such shares will of course sum to the total number of representatives: \be \sum\limits_{s=1}^{S} \sum\limits_{k=1}^{a_s} \sum\limits_{i=1}^{d_{sk}} \tilde{\share}_{sk} = \sum\limits_{s=1}^{S} \sum\limits_{k=1}^{a_s} 1 = \sum\limits_{s=1}^{S} a_s = R. \ee For any given apportionment, associated individuals could be considered under-represented to the extent that $\tilde{\share}_{sk} < \bar{\share}$, and over-represented if $\tilde{\share}_{sk} > \bar{\share}$.

-Notice that more uniform probabilities can arise not because of positive information regarding near equality of district sizes, but ignorance over possible assignments of represented persons to districts, in the face of which are distributions must be taken to be permutation symmetric.
+Notice that more uniform shares, or equivalently, probabilities, can arise not because of positive information regarding near equality of district sizes, but ignorance over possible assignments of represented persons to districts, in the face of which the distributions must be taken to be permutation symmetric.
 We discuss the probabilistic interpretation next.